-The California Ricelands Waterbird Foundation (Foundation) completed the first season of its very own habitat program, Bid4Birds.
+The California Ricelands Waterbird Foundation (Foundation) is now running its own habitat program through our new habitat delivery tool.
 The successful execution of this program is a significant benchmark for the Foundation which has been constantly increasing its activities since its inception in 2015.
-Unlike previous habitat programs that the Foundation helped fund, Bid4Birds has been completely owned and operated by the Foundation with funding from its generous donors.
+Unlike previous habitat programs that the Foundation helped fund, we are now utilizing our habitat delivery tool, Bid4Birds, to create critical shorebird habitat with funding from our generous donors.

-Bid4Birds is designed to turn farmers’ fields into temporary seasonal wetland habitat for migrating shorebirds and other waterbirds.
-Bid4Birds focuses on creating this habitat during a time of year when flooded habitat is scarce on the landscape and therefore more valuable to waterbirds.
-Creating this habitat has real costs for the farmer and so the Foundation provides incentive payments to help offset those costs for farmers interested in providing this quality habitat.
+The Bid4Birds habitat delivery tool is designed to turn farmers’ fields into temporary habitat for shorebirds and other waterbirds.
+In 2020 we focused our efforts on creating shallow flooded shorebird habitat in the spring and fall migration seasons.
+Creating this habitat has real costs for the farmer and so the Foundation utilizes Bid4Birds to select the most cost-effective projects and provide incentive payments to help offset those costs for farmers interested in providing this quality habitat.

 This year the Foundation deployed 13 Bid4Birds contracts encompassing nearly 2,700 acres spread out across 30 rice fields in the Sacramento Valley.
 These contracts created valuable shoulder season habitat for migratory shorebirds.

 During spring we enrolled over 1,500 acres into our program but we were unable to regularly monitor birds across all of the project sites; nevertheless, we documented 45 different species of birds utilizing the enrolled fields.
 The most common shorebird species observed were White-faced Ibis, Dunlin, Greater Yellowlegs, and Long-billed Curlews.